The manual is arranged according to topics, which – we hope – contribute to effective and pleasant use of the toolkit.

 • A person who shares a personal story is the owner of that story.
 No one is allowed to share it without this/her explicit permission.

-• Everybody, including you as instructor, is equal.
+• Everybody, including you - the educator -, is equal.
 Some people might have a specific role, but that does not make them more important than others.
 The group agrees to respect and obey the responsibilities that come with the role.

 You could write these agreements on a flip chart and place them in a clearly visible place in the room.